timkinnane/hubot-playbook/README.md

 - Add Outline module, to define behavior models in YML and load from S3 etc
 - Integrate enter/path/branch listeners with Conditioner for semantic matchers
 - Load outlines from yaml (including external stores like S3)
+- Helpers for adapter UI payloads, for buttons and cards in messenger etc

 ### Slated refactors